tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 ## Implications

-(write something here)
+If interaction models are coming, here is what I think changes for users, builders, and the model market.

 #### **Humans will prefer the better interface**

 I still prefer Claude Code as my main interface.

-For most of work that I do, it is not possible for me to give perfect instructions in the first turn.
+For most of the work that I do, it is not possible for me to give perfect instructions in the first turn.
-I also operate with imperfect information, I also do not have all the answers.
+I also operate with imperfect information, and I do not have all the answers.
 I need to interact with the agent to understand the problem together.

 For me, Claude Code still feels easier to interact with.

 I do not really care whether one model is slightly more intelligent than the other.
-I care about how easy is it for me to communicate with the agent and get things done.
+I care about how easy it is for me to communicate with the agent and get things done.

 The companies that ship interaction models first will set the floor for what users expect.
 Going back to a single-stream model will feel like going from a chat app to email.